 - These activities allow your child the opportunity to explore different areas of interest, increase self-confidence, build leadership skills and even improve grades — all while having fun!

-- Extracurricular activities teach life lessons that are often not taught at school or home such as how to accept failure even when one thinks they deserved to win.
+- Extracurricular activities in school teach life lessons that are often not taught at school or home such as how to accept failure even when one thinks one deserves to win.

-- Time management skills is one big life lesson extracurricular activities have to teach!
+- Time management skills are one big life lesson extracurricular activities have to teach!

 - Extra-curricular Activities are a fantastic way for children to continue learning outside the classroom, but they also provide a chance for them to other people that might not be in their everyday life at school or home.
 It’s important for us as parents (or teachers) not just because it provides another outlet, but because we want our kids to grow up with diverse relationships so they don’t feel isolated from others.

-Extracurricular Activities Should be Based on Your Interests
+Extracurricular Activities in school should be Based on Your Interests

 Some kids are naturally talented in a specific area which can lead to them taking part in extracurricular activities related to that skill.
 For example, if one of your children is really good at art then they might want to take up after-school lessons for painting or drawing.
 If your child has a keen interest in swimming then an extra lesson could be beneficial on top of the ones they already get with their school team!